Who am I?

 #empowerment #liberty #nothingness #soul

-The Independent Human. in poetry
+The Independent Human in poetry

-What I love about poetry is this creative freedom it gives me, how it teaches me, organically, to listen to the current moment, mood, song or the setting surrounding me.
-I take what is given from that moment of creative inspiration.
-While emotions flood into the stanzas, myself, deep, I am calm.
-Not voicing my opinions or how I currently feel, it goes beyond me, sometimes I voice others’ feelings.
 My poems are collages of collective consciousness, what I read, heart and associated with in the current stream of uncontrolled thoughts.
-That which comes out on the paper or through my keyboard is not my ego, but a pure, uncorrupt nectar I tapped on flowing out while nurturing each present moment of creation.
-By claiming that space in the day or night that whispered take me and give back, I connected with something beautiful, beyond description.
-Perhaps only the compendium of my work can somewhat sum up that transcendental. experience.
-I think that, unlike prose, structured, ruled by grammar and syntax, even more by marketability, poetry is still that heart thing, that pure humanity expressed through words.
+That which comes out on the paper or through my keyboard is not my ego, but a pure, uncorrupt nectar I tapped on flowing out while nurturing each present moment of creation with sacred, silent space.
+By claiming that space in the day or night, I connect with something beautiful, beyond description.
+Perhaps only the compendium of my work can somewhat sum up that transcendental experience.
+Unlike prose, while one still needs to get into that magic flow, is rather more structured, ruled by grammar and syntax and marketability, poetry is still that heart thing, that pure humanity expressed through liberated words.

 Who am I?
 A locked in corpse without a soulThe Independent Human.

-Listening to: Curse by Recoil — Bloodline
+Listening to Curse by Recoil — Bloodline

-Watching: Who am I?
+Watching Who am I?
 Locked in corpse without a soul.
 PHOTOS I TOOK IN BUXTON, UK IN 2011, Giacometti retrospective in Monaco 2021